Cannabis Addiction

 Counselling

-The therapy you are provided with will depend on the psychological impact your addiction has had on you.
-However, those struggling with addictions will often encounter psychological therapy and well-being therapy.
+The therapy provided will depend on the psychological impact the addiction has had on the individual.
+Those struggling with addiction will often benefit from psychological therapy, wellbeing therapy, and structured relapse-prevention support.

 Cannabis Addiction Facts and Stats